 Luckily, I got it right on my very first try…which almost never happens, but I’ll take it!
 Especially considering that some of my recipes takes months to perfect.
-I like to use the fewest amount of ingredients possible (to save money), but you can always add more sauce or adapt it to suit your taste, it’s all up to you… Anyway, on to your new favorite recipe!
+I like to use the fewest amount of ingredients possible (to save money), but you can always add more sauce or adapt it to suit your taste, it’s all up to you… Anyway, on to your soon to be new favorite recipe!

 Here are some pics of the process, the free printable recipe card is near the bottom of this post:

 Here is the slow cooker, greased and with the chicken breasts added.

 Next we add the Buffalo Sauce.
 You gotta use Frank’s Redhot Buffalo Sauce, it’s THE BEST!

 Gotta use Wish-Bone brand dressing too!
 It has extra big chunks of Blue Cheese in it so it makes your end product even creamier.

 You just pour the dressing and the Buffalo Sauce on top of the chicken.

 I use frozen Chicken Breasts, once they start to thaw out, I push them down into the sauce a bit more and then let them finish cooking.

 Before I forget, I wanted to sneak in here and share with you links to five of my other posts that you’re also going to love: